paulvmking/Wanderers-Way/README.md

   <img style="border:0;width:150px;height:100px" src="assets/images/userImages/user8.png" alt="User story!" />

  7. **As a potential customer I want an easy sign up process.**
-  - The site contains **multiple forms** but none of them have a process more than 4 steps which would be easy for young and old users alike to sign up.
+  - The site contains **multiple forms** but none of them have a process more than 3 steps which would be easy for young and old users alike to sign up.
   - The sign up form is contained in the **modal** and is accessed with the **register now** button.
+  - They also contain user alerts in the form of modals which show the user their message sending or registration was successful.
   <img style="border:0;width:150px;height:100px" src="assets/images/userImages/user6.png" alt="User story!" />

  8. **As a potential customer I want reassurance that the service is indeed worth it.**